dicky-dns/personalprofile/README.md

 - **Projects** - This website has a projects section where you can showcase your projects.
 - **Contact** - This website has a contact section where people can contact you.
 - **Customize Email Template** - This website has a customize email template using React Email.
-- **Spotify API** - This website has a Spotify API integration where you can show what you are listening to.
 - **Node Mailer** - This website has a Node Mailer integration where you can send an email to yourself.
 - **Shadcn/ui** - This website has a Shadcn/ui integration where you can use the Shadcn/ui component.